fppimenta/rheoTool/README.md

 [RheoTool] can be either cloned using `git` via: `git clone https://github.com/fppimenta/rheoTool` or simply downloaded from the GitHub page at https://github.com/fppimenta/rheoTool.

-The repository includes versions of [RheoTool] for: OpenFOAM® v2.2.2, OpenFOAM® v4.0 and foam-extend v3.2.
+The repository includes versions of [RheoTool] for: OpenFOAM® [v2.2.2](http://openfoam.org/version/2-2-2), OpenFOAM® [v4.0](http://openfoam.org/version/4-0) and foam-extend [v3.2](https://github.com/Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-3.2/tree/nextRelease) (branch _nextRelease_; lastly tested on commit 6de4e26).

 To install [RheoTool], please follow the instructions in Chapter 2 of the [user-guide](https://github.com/fppimenta/rheoTool/tree/master/doc).